 QuantSeq is a 3’ mRNA-Seq library prep protocol, which is the method of choice for RNA-Seq gene expression analysis due to the simplicity, cost-effectiveness, and data quality offered by this technology.
 It has already been cited in almost 300 publications.
 The QuantSeq protocol has been complemented with Unique Molecular Identifiers (UMIs).

 UMIs are used to eliminate possible PCR duplicates in sequencing datasets and therefore facilitate unbiased gene expression profiling.
 The basic principle behind the UMI deduplication step is to collapse reads with identical mapping coordinates and UMI sequences.
 This step helps increase the accuracy of sequencing read counts for downstream analysis of gene expression levels.

-The analysis and interpretation of QuantSeq data with UMIs requires specialized bioinformatics tools.
+The analysis and interpretation of QuantSeq data with UMIs require specialized bioinformatics tools.
 Lexogen has implemented the QuantSeq-UMI data analysis pipeline in Partek Flow software, providing kit users with a simple, streamlined tool for data analysis.
-Similarly to the previously integrated QuantSeq data analysis pipeline, access to the UMI data analysis is offered to the owners of Partek® Flow® licenses.
+Similar to the previously integrated QuantSeq data analysis pipeline, access to the UMI data analysis is offered to the owners of Partek® Flow® licenses.

 The utility of the QuantSeq pipeline in Partek Flow is emphasized by one of its users, Dr. Kenta Shirasawa from the Kazusa DNA Research Institute: